Premian-Labs/pair-lists/README.md

 ## What are token lists?

-Premia Pair Lists is a specification, based on [Uniswap Token Lists](https://github.com/Uniswap/token-lists), for lists of token pair metadata (e.g. base, quote, baseOracle, quoteOracle, ...) that can be used by any dApp interfaces that needs one or more lists of oracle-dependent token pairs.
+Premia Pair Lists is a specification, based on [Uniswap Token Lists](https://github.com/Uniswap/token-lists), for lists of token pair metadata (e.g. base token, quote token, price feed, etc.) that can be used by any dApp interfaces that needs one or more lists of oracle-dependent token pairs.

 Anyone can create and maintain a pair list, as long as they follow the specification.